-Indicator Description Additional boundary Unit Indicator Absolute CO 2 e footprint (steel and mining) Description Our CO2 emissions relate predominantly to our use of electricity and our CH4 emissions from coalbed methane.
-ArcelorMittal's total CO2e emissions (or 'CO2e footprint'): Scope 1 (process CO2e emissions from steel + CO2 from mining + CH4 from mining) + Scope 2 (indirect emissions from 'net' purchased electricity + electricity purchased at mining sites) Scope 3 (other indirect emissions as defined above) CH4 emissions reported in tonnes of CH4 are multiplied by the warming potential (for 2020 the Global Warming Potential of CH4 was updated to the latest factor disclosed by IPCC of 28; the change was applied retroactively to avoid any Additional boundary Major steel plants Mining operations Transportation Unit Million tonnes CO 2 e Independently assured by DNV discrepancy from one year to another) to get the equivalent $\mathrm{CO}2\mathrm{e}$ emissions in tonnes.
+Indicator Description Additional boundary Unit Absolute CO 2 e footprint (steel and mining) olute Our CO 2 emissions relate predominantly to our use of electricity and our CH 4 emissions from coalbed methane.
+Mining operations ArcelorMittal's total CO 2 e emissions (or 'CO 2 e footprint'): Scope 1 (process CO 2 e emissions from steel + CO 2 from Transportation Mining operations - CH 4 emissions reported in tonnes of CH 4 are multiplied by the warming potential (for 2020 the Global Warming Potential of CH 4 was updated to the latest factor disclosed by IPCC of 28; the change was applied retroactively to avoid any discrepancy from one year to another) to get the equivalent CO 2 e emissions in tonnes.
+Mining operations include activities that result in unmeasured and fugitive CH4 emissions.
+Coverage of emissions monitoring equipment continues to increase in accuracy.
 Collection of data: Data is submitted by local site management to the Environment department.
-ArcelorMittal requires production sites to fill in a standard template, which requests information on material use, energy, utility flows and $\mathrm{CH}4$ emissions (for coal mines) at the site level.
-This data is obtained from procurement, delivery, inventory information and air analysis (for $\mathrm{CH}4$ ) at site level and is used to calculate net use and then converted to $\mathrm{CO}2$ with standard emission factors from carbon contents or upstream values for processed materials, utilities and intermediate products.
+ArcelorMittal requires production sites to fill in a standard template, which requests information on material use, energy, utility flows and CH4 emissions (for coal mines) at the site level.
+This data is obtained from procurement, delivery, inventory information and air analysis (for CH4) at site level and is used to calculate net use and then converted to CO_2 with standard emission factors from carbon contents or upstream values for processed materials, utilities and intermediate products.
 These values are preferably measured directly; otherwise they are derived from standard values based on ArcelorMittal's experience (see Appendix 1).
 A unique upstream value is allocated to each pre-processed material, utility and intermediate product (steel only), based on the average performance of the producing sector.
 Where local site data is not available, estimates are made based on the production to emissions ratio of the prior year, and applying this to the current year production data.